Best air purifiers for 2020: Dyson, Coway, Molekule and more

 For the devices below, I primarily considered the power for the price (that is, the higher the CADR and the lower the price, the better).
 Secondarily, I looked at additional cleaning modes, the helpfulness of controls, the general design and the noise level.
 The perfect air cleaner looks sleek enough to fit into most modern decor, can operate as desired with minimal fiddling and can thoroughly and quietly clean your air.

-After months of use in my own home, Coway's air purifier has cemented itself as my favorite cleaner around.
-Its current $173 price tag at Amazon is fantastic for the 361 square foot coverage it offers, and its unique design and ion filtration technology set it apart from many other purifiers in the price range.
+After months of use in my own home, Coway's HEPA air purifier has cemented itself as my favorite HEPA air cleaner around.
+Its current $249 price tag at Walmart isn't bad for the 361 square foot coverage it offers, and its unique design and ion filtration technology set it apart from many other purifiers in the price range.
 The Coway's striking, retro design was one of my favorites among the devices I tested.

 Personally, while using the Coway, I've experienced fewer allergy symptoms during typically difficult seasons for me.
 A colleague's mother also recently bought a Coway for smoke in her home during the west coast wildfires, and she noticed an immediate improvement in the air quality.

-The Blueair Pure 411 is a simple, straightforward purifier with smart design and solid bang for your buck.
-You get particle and carbon filtration (which removes odors and gaseous pollutants) that will work well in a 160-square-foot room, all for $120.
+The Blueair Blue Pure 411 is a simple, straightforward purifier with smart design and solid bang for your buck.
+You get particle and carbon filtration (the activated carbon filter removes odors, airborne allergens and gaseous airborne pollutants) that will work well in a 160-square-foot room, all for $120.
 Some devices, like Sharp's Air Purifier, don't even offer that much cleaning power at nearly twice the price.

-The Blueair has different colored prefilter sleeves for the outside of the device, so it will fit into almost any color palette, and its single-button interface is as intuitive as it gets.
+The Blue Pure has different colored prefilter sleeves for the outside of the device, so it will fit into almost any color palette, and its single-button interface is as intuitive as it gets.
 The device is also light, with middle-of-the-road noise production.
-Besides the noise, the only real downside is the lack of extra goodies, like timer buttons.
+Besides the noise, the only real downside of the Blue Pure is the lack of extra goodies, like timer buttons.

 For most people, the answer is likely no -- especially considering that Dyson's device hasn't stacked up especially well against the competition in third-party testing, such as Wirecutter's, where its performance was in line with the far more affordable Blueair 411.
 That said, if you love the aesthetic, the flashy extras and the built-in tower fan -- and you don't mind the asking price -- Dyson's TP04 might be a justifiable splurge.